Ayrshire Scotland -

 4th Earl of Loudoun, granted 12 feus (a feudal

-around Temple Derval.
-Within 40 years the small
+Temple Derval.
+Within 40 years the small community

-community increased in size to over 400 people,
+increased in size to over 400 people, mostly

-mostly employed in the production of hand woven
+employed in the production of hand woven linen

-linen and silk.
-By 1790, the trend had moved
+and silk.
+By 1790, the trend had moved towards

-cloth was later supplied to the army's of the
+later supplied to the army's of the American

-American Civil War.
-The population of the town
+Civil War.
+The population of the town increased

 By 1848 The Kilmarnock and Troon Railways